hayeswise/data-clone/docs/dataClone.md

 <a name="dataClone"></a>

 ## dataClone ⇒ <code>Object</code>
 Creates a deep clone of the object's data.
+The resultant object and any contained objects are based on an object with no properties (a null object).
 By default, any properties begining with an underscore or are functions are ignored.
 Only the object's own enumerable properties are considered - properities in the prototype chain are ignored.
-The ignored types and ignored properties can be changed by pushing new values into, or completely replacingthe values of, properites IGNORE_TYPES and IGNORE_PROPERTY_NAMES.
+The ignored types and ignored propertiescan be changed by pushing new values into, or completely replacing the values of, properites IGNORE_TYPES and IGNORE_PROPERTY_NAMES respectively.

 **Kind**: global variable
 **Returns**: <code>Object</code> - An object that is a deep "data" clone of the object's data.